← Earth Maps

 Terrain Overview

-Europe’s 58.9% land density makes it one of the most land-intensive continental maps.
+Europe’s 48.3% land density makes it balanced but still intensely crowded.
 The Alps create a hard divide between Northern and Southern Europe — controlling the passes is critical.
 The wide Northern European Plain (Poland through France) is a natural highway for fast expansion, but also a killing ground with no natural barriers.

 Best Spawns